The Clergy Sexual Abuse Crisis

 Jesus demonstrates a special care and profoundly counter-cultural approach to children.
 When asked by the disciples “who is the greatest in the kingdom of heaven?” he places a child in their midst.

-Pandemic Quarantine and isolation have seen an explosion of domestic violence against children, women and other vulnerable populations
+Quarantine and isolation have seen an explosion of domestic violence against children, women and other vulnerable populations.

-The sexual abuse of children and youth by Catholic clergy has caused devastating, life-long harm to victim-survivors, their families and communities, and to the entire Body of Christ.
+Before pandemic, the sexual abuse of children and youth by Catholic clergy had caused devastating, life-long harm to victim-survivors, their families and communities, and to the entire Body of Christ.
 It has precipitated crises of faith in a loving God and loss of trust in the Church as a place of holiness and care.

 Medicine teaches that healing requires an accurate diagnosis and misdiagnosis can be deadly.
 Diagnosis begins with the history of the illness in order to come to an accurate diagnosis of the underlying pathology.
-I have explored the history in time periods of the early history, modern public revelations and responses, and the Pope Francis era.
-(Kenny, Novalis, 2019)
+In previous work, I have explored the history in time periods of the early history, modern public revelations and responses, and the Pope Francis era.

 Clergy sexual abuse of minors is a long-standing problem addressed in medieval penitentiaries and decrees as early as the Council of Elvira (306) and in canon law where it is a grave derelict or serious sin.
-(Doyle et al, 2006) It was managed internally and in secrecy.
+It was managed internally and in secrecy.

 Public revelations of clergy sexual abuse of minors began in the United States and Canada in the late 1970’s.
-(Berry, 2000) Revelations arose not from Church leadership but through lawyers in criminal and civil cases (Lytton, 2008; O’Reilly and Chalmers, 2014) and work by investigative journalists (The Investigative Staff of the Boston Globe, 2002).
-In May 1985, before a National Catholic Reporter (NCR) exposé, Fr.
+Revelations arose not from Church leadership but through lawyers in criminal and civil cases and work by investigative journalists In May 1985, before a National Catholic Reporter (NCR) exposé, Fr.
 Thomas Doyle and colleagues presented a comprehensive analysis of the emerging issue to the annual gathering of the US bishops.
 The bishops tabled the report.
 Their 1988 Pedophilia Statement frames abuse as a societal issue, with no mention of the emerging Church experience.

 In 1989, Archbishop Alphonsus Penney of St. John’s, Newfoundland, Canada, convened a unique lay-led Commission to advise him on catastrophic abuse in that diocese.
 It identified systemic issues in urgent need of further study, including abuse of power, education of clergy and laity, sexuality, support of priests, and the Church’s avoidance of scandal.
 An Ad Hoc Committee of the Canadian Conference of Catholic Bishops (CCCB) produced From Pain to Hope (1992), identifying the importance these issues but there was no formal follow-up.